conor-99/HackTrinity19Writeups/README.md

 `strings denovo_v1 | awk 'length($0) > 10'`

-There were a number of strings relating to input and ouput such as `please enter your serial key`, etc.
+There were a number of strings relating to input and output such as `please enter your serial key`, etc.

 I ran a `hexdump` on the binary and found the start of the section relating to input and output: